Michael Morell: Endorsement of Hillary Clinton for president

 In an August 2016 op-ed for The New York Times, Morell endorsed Hillary Clinton for president.
 Stating that he was registered with neither the Democratic nor Republican parties and that he had always been silent about his political preferences, Morell stated that Donald Trump was "not only unqualified for the job, but he may well pose a threat to our national security."
 Morell left his job as a CBS News analyst before making the endorsement, but rejoined CBS News after the election.
 In a subsequent Q&A article with The New York Times, Morell responded to allegations that his current employer, Beacon Global Strategies, was co-founded by "former associates" of Hillary Clinton, by saying it was a non-partisan firm and that he had spoken out "entirely on [my] own, with no other consideration given any thought."

-Chelsea Manning controversy
+Chelsea Manning

 In September 2017, Morell resigned from his senior fellowship at the Belfer Center for Science and International Affairs of Harvard University's John F. Kennedy School of Government as a result of Chelsea Manning's appointment as a senior fellow there.
-Morell noted that he was fine with Harvard inviting Manning to speak on campus but that he was not okay with her being given the honor of a senior fellowship at one of America's most prestigious institutions.
-After Morell and others objected, Harvard rescinded its offer to Manning.